 The TBTT Information Length subfield is 1 octet in length and contains the length in octets of each TBTT

-Information field included in the Neighbor AP Information field.
-If the TBTT Information Field Type is set

-to 1 and the BSSID field is not included in the TBTT Information field, this indicates that AP redirects the

-STAs to other BSS by indicating the information of the BSS of a neighbor AP and the channel.
-If the TBTT

-Information Field Type is set to 1 and the BSSID field is not included in the TBTT Information field, this indicates that AP redirects the STA to other channel, other band, or neighbor AP with the operating band and
+Information field included in the Neighbor AP Information field. .
+If the TBTT Information Length subfield value is equal to 1, then the BSSID subfield is not included in the TBTT Information field.
+Otherwise, if the value is 7, then the BSSID subfield is included in the TBTT Information field.
+Other values are reserved.

-channel number information provided.

 Operating Class is 1 octet in length and indicates the band and bandwidth of the primary channel of the APs